rinaldipp/tmm/README.md

 # Transfer Matrix Method (TMM)
 Toolbox for design and prediction of multilayered acoustic treatments.
+Also contains a material model based on the GRAS database.

 ## Dependencies
 - numpy